 - A different fight to the Nightmare Queen is available once you recruit Vulthrax.
 Did You Just Romance Cthulhu?.

 - If you complete the Monster Album you skip the "fight" entirely and you get a Golden Ending.

 - Multiple Endings: Don't Get Spooked has three of them:

 - Mons: Mortasheen is a dark version of this idea, with several monster clowns, sentient iron maidens, an entire class consisting of various insects fused with humans and at least four different varieties of zombie fetus.

 - Monster Clown: Jonathan is quite obviously a fan; Mortasheen contains an entire monster type comprised of this trope, known as the "Joker" class, which is basically equivalent to there being a Pokemon type called "Clown".
 There are numerous monstrous clown merchandise items in the Halloween galleries, as well.

-- Our Dragons Are Different: Explored in this article, by point out that dragons were depicted with Animalistic Abomination trope until very recently.
+- Our Dragons Are Different: Explored in this article, by point out that dragons were depicted as Animalistic Abominations until very recently.

 - Our Vampires Are Different: Mortasheen's Vampire-class monsters, aside from extremely freakish forms, are created by infection from an extraterrestrial (possibly extradimensional) super-parasite whose ultimate form is absurdly powerful.
 Fortunately, ultimate form vampires rarely live on Earth for long.
 Unfortunately, it's because they leave to spread vampirism to the four corners of the universe and beyond.